-In addition, our kappa receptor opioid peptide patent portfolio, which is wholly owned by us, includes U.S. Patent No. 5,965,701 claiming CR665, our first generation kappa opioid receptor agonist, related compounds, and methods of using these compounds.
-U.S. Patent No. 5,965,701 is due to expire no earlier than December 23, 2017.
-A related international PCT application was filed and national patent applications have been granted in over 40 other countries.
-Granted patents with claims to CR665 have been maintained in Brazil, Canada, China, France, Germany, India, Italy, Russia, Spain and U.K. and are due to expire December 22, 2018.
+In addition, our kappa receptor opioid peptide international patent portfolio, which is wholly owned by us, includes claims to CR665, our firstgeneration kappa opioid receptor agonist, related compounds, and methods of using these compounds.
+The international PCT patent application PCT/US98/27282 was filed and progeny national patent applications have been granted in over 40 other countries.
+Granted patents with claims to CR665 have been maintained in Brazil, Canada, China, France, Germany, India, Italy, Russia, Spain and the U.K. and are due to expire on December 22, 2018, except for the Brazilian patent, the term of which has been extended to October 21, 2024 to compensate for patent office delays.